k-talo/double-press.el/README.md

 ## Compatibility

-- Tested on Emacs 26–30.
+- Tested on Emacs 26-30.
-- May also work on Emacs 23.1+ via built‑in compatibility fallbacks (uses legacy `defadvice` and `read-key-sequence` where needed).
+- May also work on Emacs 23.1+ via built-in compatibility fallbacks (uses legacy `defadvice` and `read-key-sequence` where needed).

 ## Basic Usage